Zhanylai99/31github/README.md

-                                                *Thorough Planning for Coding 31 days and 31github challenge:*                                                                                                                                Start Day: 24th of November - End day: 24th of December
+                                                *Thorough Planning for Coding 31 days and 31github challenge:📝*                                                                                                                                Start Day: 24th of November - End day: 24th of December

-Day 1: What is GitHub?
+Day 1: What is GitHub💻?
 -
 - Registered to GitHub and learned interface
 - Created my first repository